djeada/Git-Notes/notes/synchronization.md

 TODO:
 - mergetool

-## Updating the local repository with updates from the remote repository
+## Adding changes from the remote repository to the local repository

-Get the latest changes from origin without merging:
+To only download the latest changes from the origin without merging them with the local files, use the following command:

 ```bash
 git fetch
 ```

-Fetch the latest changes from origin and merge:
+Use the following command to download the most recent changes and merge them with the local files:

 ```bash
 git pull
 ```

-Fetch the latest changes from origin and rebase:
+Use the following command to both download the most latest modifications and rebase the local changes on the remote commit history:

 ```bash
 git pull --rebase
 ```

+Let's look deeper into differences between different commands and strategies.

 ## Differences between fetch and pull